Making The Choice Between CEFs And ETFs

 We propose three different decision frameworks based on the type of investment style.
 This is not to say that each individual investor will fit neatly into only one type, however it does help to clarify the key decision choices for investors.

-In the sections below we go through each of these three decision frameworks.
+In the sections below, we go through each of these three decision frameworks.

-1. Historic Performance Approach - Total Return Investors
+1. Historical Performance Approach - Total Return Investors

-For some investors the historic total return is the major factor driving the choice of fund.
+For some investors, the historical total return is the major factor driving the choice of fund.
 These investors tend to be long-term buy-and-hold and focus more on maximizing total wealth rather than levels of income.

-For investors with a constructive view in a given sector we can look at the percentage of CEFs in a given sector that have outperformed sector ETF benchmarks in NAV terms to guide this decision.
-Because ETF benchmarks that are used in this comparison are the same for the entire sector they are not perfect choices for each individual fund, however the analysis is still worth doing.
+For investors with a constructive view in a given sector, we can look at the percentage of CEFs in a given sector that have outperformed sector ETF benchmarks in NAV terms to guide this decision.
+Because ETF benchmarks that are used in this comparison are the same for the entire sector, they are not perfect choices for each individual fund, however the analysis is still worth doing.

 The chart below shows that there are only a few sectors in which the majority of CEFs have outperformed the sector ETF benchmark.